Session MCP Server

 Section titled “Connect your MCP Client”Configure your MCP client to connect to the Session MCP Server endpoint for your domain:

-https://session-mcp.HOSTNAME/mcpAuthenticate with the Space REST API key as a Bearer token:
+https://session-mcp.HOSTNAME/mcpAuthenticate with the Space Automation API key as a Bearer token:

 Or add manually to .cursor/mcp.json:

-import asynciofrom mcp import ClientSessionfrom mcp.client.streamable_http import streamablehttp_client
+import asyncioimport httpxfrom mcp import ClientSessionfrom mcp.client.streamable_http import streamable_http_client

 print(result)